We are so happy you are here! There are so many places on the internet you could be right now, and you chose to spend a moment with us. Thank you!

 2. Our research, planning, and photos seem to inspire those around us.

-Honestly, we have surprised ourselves by creating this website.
-If you would like to know more about why and how we did it, you can read about how Hoff to See the World became a blog.
+If you would like to know more about why and how we started the website, you can read about how Hoff to See the World became a travel blog for families (and everyone else).

-Most of our recommendations will be about the things we find interesting: National Parks, Monuments, and State Parks; Lakes, Caves, Mountains, Hikes, and Beaches; Museums, Mansions, Botanical Gardens, Ghost Towns, and Military Relics; Roller Coaster Parks, Candy Stores, Arcades; Stand-Out Local Cuisine; and anything else that is extraordinary in a region.
+Most of our recommendations will be about the things we find interesting: National Parks, Monuments, and State Parks; Lakes, Caves, and Mountains; Hikes; Beaches; Museums, Mansions, Botanical Gardens, Ghost Towns, and Military Relics; Roller Coaster Parks, Candy Stores, Arcades; Stand-Out Local Cuisine; Festivals; RV parks; and anything else that is extraordinary in a region.

 Here you will find information about places to visit and things to do: